-- in a bathroom (Models KWN111 AND KWN121,only KWN109 is allowed in a bathroom.Check local codes)
+- in a bedroom or bathroom. п

-- in a recreational vehicle.
+- П in a recreational vehicle.

-- where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater.
+- п where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater.

-- as a fireplace insert.
+- П as a fireplace insert.

-- in high traffic areas.
+- П in high traffic areas.

-- in windy or drafty areas.
+- П in windy or drafty areas.